iceshard-engine/engine/README.md

 Currently using GitHubs Actions service for CI, it's till in beta so it might fail sometimes.

-Build try with all conan packages prebuild.
+- Build try with all conan packages prebuild.
+- Another try with SDL2 having a version bump on the repository

 ## Aknowledgements